It is a non-partisan, on-going, online townhall for direct conversations between politicians and their constituents.

 If the account user supplies their (1) name, (2) date of birth, and (3) county where they live to the Facebook Group admin, this information can used to verify online that this person is on the voting rolls (at least in PA and many other states).

 Very usefully, the information needed is not very sensitive.
 Providing false information is not likely given that doing this is criminalized as identity theft, but if doubts arive admins can look at the posts made from the account to verify that they are consistent with district residence.

 What is the ‘conversational democracy’ movement and how is it related to the Voter Forum concept?

 There has been a huge amount of e-democracy activity - theory, observation and experiments - in the last two decades.
 Some of this makes the case for online innovation towards a more ‘conversational democracy’, and these works in particular have helped shape the Voter Forums project.

 Two of the most relevant publications are freely available to read online:

 - Direct Representation: Towards a Conversational Democracy, by Stephen Coleman (2005, pdf)

 - Extending the Public Sphere through Cyberspace: The Case of Minnesota E-Democracy, by Lincoln Dahlberg (2001, html)

-My name is Travis Mitchell, and I am a research scientist who resides in SE Pennsylvania.
+The project leader is Travis Mitchell, a research scientist who resides in SE Pennsylvania.

-I am trying to start up District Forums because I strongly believe that non-partisan platforms for voters to interact with politicians are an important public good.
-Making them more available and easier-to-use should eventually result in our political leaders becoming more responsive to the concerns of ordinary voters.
+The Voter Forums project is non-partisan, non-profit, grassroots-run.
+We are working on it because we strongly believe that non-partisan platforms for voters to meaningfully interact with politicians are an important public good.
+Making online Voter Forums available and easy-to-access should eventually result in our political leaders becoming more responsive to the concerns of ordinary voters.